Fight 03 · Pillar one

 “A lifetime ban hurts legitimate advocacy - nonprofits, unions, environmental groups, veterans groups.”

 This is the argument lobbyists use whenever any version of this reform moves.
-It deserves a real answer because some of those organizations do real work.
+It deserves a real answer, because some of those organizations do real work.

 Right now, corporate lobbyists operate in the dark and everyone else operates in the light, because corporate lobbyists are paid to know how to use the darkness.
 Putting everyone on the same disclosure footing is not an attack on advocacy.
 It is a level playing field.
-The groups whose advocacy is actually transparent end up better off, not worse.
+The groups whose advocacy is already transparent end up better off, not worse.